bruceLstanton/securecrt-session-generator-for-cml/README.md

 ## Requirements

 - Windows 10 (possibly 11)
+- Python 3
 - SecureCRT 8.7.2 or later
+- CML 2.2.2 or later

 ## Installation
 - Internet connectivity required.
-- Recommend using a virtual environment.
+- Recommend using venv.
-- The source directory (SecureCRT_Session_Generator_For_CML) can be placed anywhere (it can be renamed if desired).
+- The source directory (_securecrt-session-generator-for-cml_) can be placed anywhere.
+It can be renamed if desired.

 ### Scripted Method
 - Execute install.bat from within the source directory.